Simple steps: practical local responses to climate change

 - Buy more local produce: this cuts transport emissions, and local farmers have a more secure market, receiving fairer prices.
 Suppliers are listed on the website below.

-- If you have a garden or allotment, grow more of your own produce, including climate-adaptive crops as described on this website.
+- If you have a garden or allotment, grow more of your own produce, including climate-adaptive crops as described here.

 - Eat less meat and dairy: this reduces emissions, and uses land more efficiently.